bensonjing/bensonjing.github.io/posts/trading-stock-with-code.md

 ---
 title: 'Trading Stock with Code'
 abstract: 'The technical review of the project trading stock with code'
+introduction: 'Trading stock is fun but mysterious for me for the longest time.
+In the blog post, I dig into trading stock with a software development approach.'
+category: 'Finance'
 date: '2022-9-22'
 ---